 When Irene Castle bobbed her hair she not only altered the appearance of women all over the world but also changed the conversion of the men's haven - the old fashioned barber shop.
 No longer can men tell stories about the farmer's daughter for there may be a farmer's daughter listening in.
-The men have lost their haven, the clock will never turn backward.
+The men have lost their haven, the clock will never turn backwards.
 One girl in the world did just that.

-When the Lassies ran out to Marsh Field, they, in my estimation, pushed the hard ball almost into the basement.
+When the Lassies ran out to Marsh Field, they, in my estimation, pushed the hardball almost into the basement.
 But that is not all.
 They, I truthfully believe, made the first progressive move toward a Greater Muskegon.
 While the Lassies are known throughout the United States as the Muskegon Lassies, we, in Muskegon Heights, know they are OUR Lassies too.
 In fact, the Lassies' organization bears the name "The Greater Muskegon Girls' Professional Baseball Club."

 For a time, I "covered" the Lassies in their dressing room.
 What did I find?
 I found a bunch of girls who were not only tops as baseball players but ladies to the core.
 They were good sports, too.
-At the annual dinner preceeding the first game, the directors promised new hats if they won the series from Grand Rapids.
+At the annual dinner preceding the first game, the directors promised new hats if they won the series from Grand Rapids.
 Maybe they got them - maybe they didn't - but they came in the dressing room singing "We did it before and we can do it again."
 That was only the beginning of the many songs they sang.
-They were free with their praise of the other girls' play, but sparing, very sparing of any criticism.
+They were free with their praise of the other girls' play but sparing, very sparing of any criticism.
 Yes, indeed, our Lassies are ladies.
 They showed it over and over again in the dressing room.

 The Lassies were here to stay . . . their organization was built on a firm foundation.
 In just two short seasons these girls who have come from all over the United States and Canada to play baseball in Muskegon have won for themselves the acclamation, admiration and intense interest of many people who would ordinarily not cross the street to see a game of baseball.